How to buy the best DSLR

 Thanks to our rigorous lab testing, we’re uniquely placed to offer you our essential DSLR camera buying tips, as well as the key pros and cons of owning a DSLR camera.

-- Superior image resolution means professional photos - the larger body of a DSLR means it can house a bigger image sensor than both compact and bridge cameras.
-The best DSLRs have sensors featuring 24Mp or more, meaning they can capture a huge amount of photographic detail.
+- Image quality The larger body of a DSLR means it can house a bigger image sensor than both compact and bridge cameras.
+Larger sensors, featuring 24Mp or more, mean DSLRs can capture a huge amount of photographic detail.

+- Speed DSLRs are extremely fast when it comes to shutter speed and focusing, with DSLRs able to shoot images one after another in rapid succession, described as burst mode.
+The best DSLRs capture around eight or more fps (frames per second).

-- ISO range - the ISO value of a DSLR or CSC camera determines how sensitive the sensor is to light.
-A higher ISO range of 1,600 and upwards is particularly useful when taking night photography or shooting in low-light conditions, as it will allow you to capture more light.
+- ISO range The ISO value of a DSLR or CSC camera determines how sensitive the sensor is to light.
+A higher ISO range of 1,600 and upwards is particularly useful when taking night photography or shooting in low-light conditions.
+A large ISO range is best for flexibility and shooting in different conditions.

-- Interchangeable lenses make for more creative shots - most budget-level DSLR and CSC cameras come with a starter 'kit lens'.
+- Adaptability and creativity Most budget-level DSLR cameras come with a starter 'kit lens'.
 Frequently, this will be an 18-55mm lens as this is the normal focal length for DSLR cameras.
-By buying different camera lenses, such as a wide-angle or fisheye lens, you'll achieve different effects in your shots.
+Depending on your budget and what you're shooting, you can buy different camera lenses, such as a wide-angle or fisheye lens, to achieve different effects in your shots.

-- Image stabilisation negates any blur - if you’ve got a shaky grip on your camera, image stabilisation in a DSLR will counteract photo blur.
+- Image stabilisation If you’ve got a shaky grip on your camera, image stabilisation in a DSLR will counteract photo blur.
 Because image stabilisation is often built into the lens, it’s a lot more effective when compared with compact digital cameras.

+- Manual controls While some compact and bridge cameras come with the ability to shoot in manual mode, DSLRs are designed in a way that you'll want to control your own settings.
+Shooting in auto mode is OK for beginners, but advanced users want to control every aspect of the shot.

-- Weatherproofing comes as standard - the majority of DSLRs are weatherproofed, making them resistant to conditions such as rain and snow, as well as protecting the internal parts from dust and moisture.
+- Weatherproofing comes as standard The majority of DSLRs are weatherproofed, making them resistant to conditions such as rain and snow, as well as protecting the internal parts from dust and moisture.

+- Connectivity Wireless connectivity built into your camera used to be a rare bonus, but now most DSLRs come with wi-fi or Bluetooth for transferring photos and videos wirelessly to your smartphone or tablet.
+The best DSLRs also come with built-in GPS - handy when travelling, as it helps you remember where shots were taken.

 Does sensor size matter?
 APS-C vs full frame